 The links between lack of water and sanitation access and the development goals are clear, and the solutions to the problem are known and cost-effective.
-Research shows that every US $1 invested in improved sanitation translates into an average return of US $9.
+A 2012 WHO study shows that every US $1 invested in improved sanitation translates into an average global economic return of US $5.5.
 Those benefits are experienced specifically by poor children and in the disadvantaged communities that need them most.

 Celebrating water resources

 Every year, there are two UN international observances on water and sanitation: World Water Day, 22 March and World Toilet Day, 19 November.
 Each day is marked by a public campaign which is about raising awareness of the issues, focusing attention on a particular theme, and inspiring action.

 The International Decade for Action, ‘Water for Sustainable Development,’ started on World Water Day, 22 March 2018, and will end on World Water Day, 22 March 2028.